 I love a good children’s book and feel in a way you are never too old for them.
 It is good to be reminded of more innocent and straightforward times.
 Dr, Michael Boyle’s ‘Canary Across the Mersey’ has such an intriguing title and is a perfect read for younger children based on a true story.
+I hope you enjoy my Canary Across the Mersey book review.

 Everyone with a heart loves animals and birds have such a special air about them.
 I still remember my childhood Budgie called Billy with affection.
 I keep trying to persuade my husband we need some birds in our lives and of course canaries are so pretty and delightful.